Spark4444/BucketheadDiscographyChecklist/README.md

 # Usage
 you can visit the website on [https://spark4444.github.io/BucketheadDiscographyChecklist/BucketheadDiscographyChecklist/index.html](https://spark4444.github.io/BucketheadDiscographyChecklist/BucketheadDiscographyChecklist/index.html).

+# Note
+If the checklist stopped working after last update use localStorage.clear() in your browser's console to reset the checklist.
+This will clear all your progress, but it will fix the issue.

 # Features
 * Bulk buttons to clear or enable all checkboxes on the page that are currently visible.
 * Search bar to filter albums by title.